 Hello!
-My name is Cara Mothersbaugh and I am excited to assist Kris as a substitute teacher for Nature Together.
+My name is Cara Mothersbaugh and I am excited to assist Kris in her Nature Together program.
 I think it is essential that children spend time in the outdoors exploring and learning through experience.

 I grew up in Poulsbo, Washington, and have lived in Mukilteo since 2016.
-My husband and I have a two year old son and I have been able to be at home with him since his birth.
+My husband and I welcomed our little boy into our lives in 2016 as well.